 Join a Park Ranger and learn more about the history and lore of the cherry blossoms.
 Programs meet at the Franklin Delano Roosevelt Memorial bookstore.

 Throughout the Cherry Blossom Festival, rangers present special programs to experience the cherry blossom season in a new and unique way.
 Join us at any of the special dates and times below for a once in a lifetime experience.

 Lantern Walk – 8 p.m. on March 30-31, April 6-7 and April 13-14

-Bring your flashlight for an evening stroll beneath the blossoms; evening is one of the best times to beat the crowds and enjoy the beautiful serenity of the Cherry Trees!
-This 1.8 mile, two hour guided walk around the Tidal Basin begins at 8 p.m. at the National Park Service tent in the Tidal Basin Welcome Area.
-Tours offered every Friday, Saturday and Sunday evening between March 18 and April 8 (no tour on Friday, March 17 and Sunday, April 9).
+Bring your flashlight for an evening stroll beneath the blossoms; evening is one of the best times to beat the crowds and enjoy the beautiful serenity of the cherry trees!
+This 1.8 mile, two hour guided walk around the Tidal Basin begins at the National Park Service tent in the Tidal Basin Welcome Area.

 Pups ‘n’ Petals Dog Walk – 4 p.m. on March 30, April 6 and 13

 Bring your furry friend for a two-hour stroll among the cherry blossoms!
 Meet outside the Franklin Delano Roosevelt Memorial bookstore.
 Don’t forget your leash (required), waste bags and water.